 I’m on an advisory group for ReportingonHealth.com, an online community of USC Annenberg’s California Endowment Health Journalism Fellowships.
 Dr. Lori Dorfman of Berkeley Media Studies Group and I direct the Reporting on Violence project, which has operated out of the BMSG offices since the mid 1990s.
 I’ve taught at UC Berkeley’s Graduate School of Journalism and worked with a team to establish what is now the Knight Digital Media Center.

-My background includes TV reporting for WGBH; positions as copy editor, assistant foreign-national editor, sci-tech reporter and columnist for newspapers (Boston Globe, the old San Francisco Examiner); and as a video journalist for New York Times TV.
+My background includes TV reporting for WGBH-TV; positions as copy editor, assistant foreign-national editor, sci-tech reporter and columnist for newspapers (Boston Globe, the old San Francisco Examiner); and as a video journalist for New York Times TV.
 I founded a health/science/technology feature service with more than 20 client news organizations worldwide.
-I’ve done magazine writing (Science, Nature, National Geographic, Technology Review, Los Angeles Times Magazine); was a multimedia journalist, doing reporting for Discovery Channel’s Web site; and led teams to create TOPP.org and the Great Turtle Race of 2007.
+I’ve done magazine writing (Science, Nature, National Geographic, Technology Review, Los Angeles Times Magazine); was a multimedia journalist, doing reporting for Discovery Channel’s web site; and led teams to create TOPP.org and the Great Turtle Race of 2007, hosted by Yahoo!.
 I’ve been fortunate to live in and report from Kenya and Bali, Indonesia; have been to the bottom of the Atlantic Ocean on the deep-sea submersible Alvin, and to the “bottom of the world” in Antarctica three times on research icebreakers.

-I’m also writing a book about adverse childhood experiences, and how people, organizations and communities are implementing trauma- and resilience-informed practices to change our approach from shame, blame and punishment to understanding, solution and prevention.
+I’m also writing a book about adverse childhood experiences, and how people, organizations and communities are implementing trauma-informed and resilience-building practices based on research about childhood adversity.